mbernste/mbernste.github.io/_posts/rkhs.md

 Introduction
 ------------

 If you're a practitioner of machine learning, then there is little doubt you have seen or used an algorithm that falls into the general category of [kernel methods](https://en.wikipedia.org/wiki/Kernel_method).
-The premier example of such a method being the [support vector machine](https://en.wikipedia.org/wiki/Support-vector_machine).
+The premier example of such methods is the [support vector machine](https://en.wikipedia.org/wiki/Support-vector_machine).
 When introduced to these algorithms, one is taught that one must provide the algorithm with a **kernel function** that, intuitively, computes a degree of "similarity" between the objects you are classifying (e.g., images or text documents).

 A slightly deeper introduction will explain that what a kernel is really doing is projecting the given objects into some (possibly infinite dimensional) [vector space](https://mbernste.github.io/posts/vector_spaces/) and then performing an inner product on those vectors.
 That is, if $$\mathcal{X}$$ is the set of objects we are classifying, then a kernel, $K$, is a function: